Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 This got a bit of play in early Stormwatch, to be honest.
 The Russian guy with heat-absorbing powers named Winter?
 The Italian sonic screamer opera singer named Diva?

 Parodied by Secret Identities: The Asian American Superhero Anthology with the Asian Y-Men, who introduce themselves by saying "Feel the suicidal wrath of Kami Kazei", "Sweaty Feet of Coolie are express ticket to hell", "The myopic blasts of Four Eyes" and "Special delivery from Riceman.
 Pork-fried pain".

 Anime and Manga

 Pretty much all the non-Japanese wrestlers in Kinnikuman are this (at least the human ones, anyway).
 The United States is represented by Terryman, a Texas cowboy, and Specialman, a wrestling football player; Britain is home to Robin Mask, who wrestles in a knight's suit of armour; from Germany come Brockenman, a wrestling Nazi commandant, and his son, who isn't a Nazi but still wears an SS uniform; and India brings us Curry Cook, the wrestling...well, guess.
 Sometimes they at least shake it up, as in the case with Mr. Khamen, an Egyptian wrestler who dresses like a pharaoh and whose Finishing Move involves mummifying his opponent...and who is also a vampire.
-Even the minor characters fall victim to this, including Woolman, a sheep-themed wrestler from New Zealandnote and the one-shot Danish wrestler Vikingman.
+Even the minor characters fall victim to this, including Woolman, a sheep-themed wrestler from New Zealandnote which is known for its high sheep population and the one-shot Danish wrestler Vikingman.

 Live Action TV